 A sample size calculation considering the population size of Syrian refugees in Turkey (approximately 3.6 million) showed that minimum 271 participants are recommended for 5% margin of error and 90% confidence level.
 In total, 285 Syrian adults completed the surveys (141 women, 143 men, 1 other, age Mage= 35.12, SD = 11.33).
 Majority of the participants were living in the cities closer to Syria (%87 in Mardin, Diyarbakir, Sanliurfa; %9.5 in Istanbul and Ankara).

 The data was collected via an online questionnaire (N = 185) and a paper-pen survey (N = 100).
 The online questionnaire was distributed via social media whereas paper-pen surveys were collected by a trained women pollster who was migrated from Syria and became a Turkish citizen.
-The paper-pen data was collected in Mardin and Kızıltepe which are closer to Syria in communal places.
-The all data, online questionnaire data and paper pen data were collected in four weeks.
 The participants were informed about the study aims and procedures.
 No reward was given.

 Measures

-The survey was in Arabic.
 All the measures were translated from Turkish to Arabic by a bilingual scholar.
 The Arabic version of the survey was evaluated by ten bilingual native speakers on a scale from 1 (not at all ) to 7 (totally agree) whether the translations were appropriate to the Arabic that Syrians speak (M= 6.50, Sd = .70), comprehension was good (M= 5.90, Sd = 1.10), and any Syrian would understand the sentences (M= 5.80, Sd = 1.81).
-After other bilingual speakers’ feedback, we decided that the translations were appropriate.

 All of the constructs in this study were measured with 7-point Likert type scales.
 Intergroup contact measure was adopted from Dhont and Van Hiel (2009).
 Positive contact was measured with three items asking the frequency of positive contact with Turks (1, not so often; 7, very often;).
 An example item for positive contact was “How often do you have pleasant contact with Turks?” (α = .82).
 Negative contact was measured with two items and an example item was “How often do you have unpleasant contact with Turks?” (α = .78, r =.64, p < .001).